percevalw/pygetsource/README.md

 ## How does it work ?

 `pygetsource` uses a distinct approach.
 The bytecode instructions are initially converted into a directed graph, representing the program's flow.
 This graph is then iteratively reduced, processing each node based on its opcode, argument, and position and generating the [AST](https://docs.python.org/3/library/ast.html) as it goes.
-This method allows us to rely more on high-level patterns and less on Python’s idiosyncrasies when recreating complex structures like nested loops or break/return statements.
+This method allows us to rely more on high-level patterns and less on Python’s idiosyncrasies when recreating complex structures like nested loops or break/return statements, and handle Python versions from 3.7 to 3.11 with the same codebase.

 In constrast with [uncompyle6](https://github.com/rocky/python-uncompyle6) and [pycdc](https://github.com/zrax/pycdc), `pygetsource` uses the `ast` and `astunparse` libraries to generate the source code from the generated AST.

 Here is an example of a graph being reduced: